jomic/cov-sim/README.md

 {
     "n_i":  /* How many infection attempts if infected */,
     "n_ai": /* How many infection attempts if asymptomatic */,
-    "s":    /* How susceptible an agent is */,
-    "p_i":  /* How infectious an agent is if infected */, "p_ai": /* How infectious an agent is if asymptomatic */, "p_t":  /* How probable is the agent to travel if infected */,
+    "susceptibility":    /* How susceptible an agent is */, "p_i":  /* How infectious an agent is if infected */, "p_ai": /* How infectious an agent is if asymptomatic */, "p_t":  /* How probable is the agent to travel if infected */,